If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Disadvantages of solid wood doors

-Fitting – solid doors are relatively heavy, especially when manufactured in dense hardwood.
-If they need to the altered, the extra fitting work can add to the total price.
+Fitting – solid doors are relatively heavy, especially when manufactured from dense hardwood.
+Extra fitting work can add to the total price if they need to be altered.

-Maintenance – Wood is a natural material and needs to expand and contract depending on the temperature and humidity.
-This brings a maintenance overhead if they are to look their best over time.
+Maintenance – wood is a natural material that expands and contracts depending on temperature and humidity.
+This requires maintenance if it is to look its best over time.

 Although they are called hollow, this type of wooden door is not truly hollow at all.
 Hollow core doors are manufactured like a sandwich with a honeycomb interior core, often of stiff cardboard or plastic, between layers of wood or fibreboard.